FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.
 **Describe your setting, players, activity and goals here.**
-The light device I'm creating is a mood ring that changes colors depending on your stress levels, heart rates, and activity.
+The light device I'm creating is an electric ring that changes colors depending on your stress levels, heart rates, and activity.
 It collects this information through its connection to a heart rate monitor like a smartwatch.
-The ring serves the purpose of alerting someone if they begin to feel stressed (through a red color), and offers them the chance to soothe it and return to a normal heart rate (a green light).
+The ring serves the purpose of alerting someone when they begin to feel stressed by changing its color to red, and offers them the awareness to alleviate their high stress levels.
+A person can take some deep breaths, maybe go for a walk, or understand their rationale better and then return to a normal heart rate which is indicated by a green light.
 The setting for this device is a bedroom where a student performs many activities like studying, exercising, socializing, and sleeping.
-This setting makes sense because the person goes through many moods here.
-There is only 1 player and that is the person wearing the smart watch and mood ring.
-Once they see their ring changing color to red, they can perform activities to bring it to yellow, and eventually green.
-At the end of the day, the ring is linked to a app which gives the person a summary of their mood swings that day.
+There is only 1 player and that is the person wearing the electic ring.

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.
 **Include a picture of your storyboard here**